sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 Logistic regression uses binary crossentropy as a loss function, which is a very popular technique in binary classification.
 When we train a model we are trying to minimize the loss function to get the model optimal weights, one way to minimize this loss function is using Gradient descent.

-#### Gradient Decent:
+#### Gradient Descent (GD): [7]
-Gradient Decent is an optimization algorithm, where after each epoch (= pass over the training dataset) the model weights are updated incrementally.
+Gradient descent is an optimization algorithm, where after each epoch (= pass over the training dataset) the model weights are updated incrementally.
 The magnitude and direction of the weight update is computed by taking a step in the opposite direction of the cost gradient, which is the derivative calculation of the loss function.
 The weights are updated according to the learning rate after each epoch.

+#### Stochastic Gradient Descent (SGD):
+Stochastic gradient descent compute the cost gradient based on a single training sample and not the complete training set like regular gradient descent.
+In case of very large datasets, using GD can be quite costly.
+the term "stochastic" comes from the fact that a single training sample is a "stochastic approximation" of the "true" cost gradient.
+There are different tricks to improve the GD-based learning, one is choosing a decrease constant d that shrinks the learning rate over time. another is to learn momentum by adding a factor of the previous gradient to the weight update for faster updates.

+#### Mini-batch Gradient Descent:
+instead of computing the gradient from 1 sample or all n training samples: Mini-batch gradient Descent  update the model based on smaller groups of training samples.

 #### multilayer perceptron